-The best HP inkjet printer we've tested is the HP OfficeJet Pro 9025 because it's great for nearly all uses, whether for a small office or for home.
+The best HP inkjet printer we've tested is the HP OfficeJet Pro 9025.
+It's great for nearly all uses, whether for a small office or home.
 Its user-friendly design gives you easy access to ink cartridges and paper jams, and its excellent cartridge system lets you print many pages before the black or color ink runs out.
 The cost-per-print is exceptional, especially for black only documents, but the color document cost rises much faster the more you print.
 It also has great connectivity options, allowing you to print directly off a USB key, connect via Wi-Fi, or even print to and from your mobile device.
 Unfortunately, its photo printing quality is only decent, and its color accuracy is mediocre at best.
-If photo quality and color accuracy matter a lot to you, check out the HP ENVY Photo 7155.
-Overall, the OfficeJet Pro 9025 is a great option thanks to its versatile features and good performance, and it's among the best HP printers that we've tested.
+If photo quality and color accuracy matter a lot to you, check out the HP ENVY Photo 7855/7858.
+Overall, the 9025 is a great option thanks to its versatile features and good performance, and it's among the best HP printers that we've tested.

 Our recommendations above are what we think are currently the best printer brands and the best printers for most people.
 We factor in the price, feedback from our visitors, and availability.

-If you would like to do the work of choosing yourself, here's the list of all our printer reviews.
+If you would like to do the work of choosing yourself, here's the list of all our printer reviews for these four brands.
 Be careful not to get too caught up in the details.
 While no printer is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.